alexander-digett/digett/src/pages/insights/should-my-company-use-pinterest.md

 title: 'Should My Company Use Pinterest?'
 templateKey: blog-post
 date: 2012-03-12T15:40:58.000Z
+category:
-category: Market Targeting, Social Media, Strategy
+  -Market Targeting, Social Media, Strategy
 alias: should-my-company-use-pinterest
 summary: >
  Launched in 2010 as a content curation platform, Pinterest has enjoyed a recent explosion of popularity.
 But what is the point of Pinterest, and how can companies use it to grow their business and improve their brand?